RENGJEY/Edge-Based-Device-Pedestrian-Detection-and-Cloud-Monitoring-System/README.md

 2. **Create an IoT Edge Device**

-   Navigate to your IoT Hub page on the Azure portal, select "IoT Edge" from the left menu, and follow the instructions to create a new IoT Edge device.
+   Login to Azure IoT Hub, select "IoT Edge" from the left menu, and follow the instructions to create a new IoT Edge device.
    After creation, the device will appear in the device list.

    ![Screenshot of the application](./example_img/1.png)

-   After clicking the device ID, you can view the detailed information of the device, such as the main connection string.
+   You can view the detailed information of the device, such as the primary connect string connect string.

    ![Screenshot of the application](./example_img/2.png)